 “The lion dance is very special,” Wong says.
 “If you feed the lion lucky money, it will bring prosperity and good luck for the upcoming year.”

-This year Asia Plaza will be hosting an in-person event to celebrate the holiday with social distancing, as well as limited vendors with indoor and outdoor options.
+This year Asia Plaza will be hosting a Year of the Rabbit Lunar New Year Celebration .
 The Kwan Lion Dance Team will be featured in Li Wah at 11 a.m. and in Asia Plaza at 11:30 a.m.
-You also won't want to miss Janice Liu on Erhu beginning at 12:30 p.m.
+You also won't want to miss the Cleveland Glory Waste Drum Team performance beginning at 1:00 p.m.